 An increasing number of leading links venues have hosted the Women’s Open in recent years, with Royal Birkdale, Carnoustie, Royal Liverpool, St Andrews, Turnberry, Kingsbarns and Royal Lytham & St Annes all staging the Championship since 2010.

-Royal Troon is now set to join that elite list , and it is a venue Webb has loved playing over the years, even if not in competition.
+Royal Troon joined that elite list this past summer, and it is a venue Webb has loved playing over the years, even if not in competition.